northwesternmutual/ai-challenge/README.md

 #### Kubernetes

 ## API
-Each component has their own [Swagger](http://swagger.io/) schema.
+Each component has its own [Swagger](http://swagger.io/) schema.
 See each component's documentation for details.

 Here are the base paths for the above architectures: